Estimating True Beliefs in Opinion Dynamics with Social Pressure: Estimators for Inferring Inherent Beliefs and Bias Parameters

 Additionally, unlike \cite{socialPressure2021}, our formulation also allows agents to have different bias parameters.
 Thus, it is natural to ask how to estimate the bias parameter of any agent.
 Intuitively, after enough time has passed, the values of $\mu_i(t)$ and $\beta_i(t)$ will converge to values close to the equilibrium point.
 In such a case, we can use \eqref{eq::equilibrium_beta} to estimate the bias parameter $\gamma_i$ and inherent belief $\phi_i$ with

 These estimators are asymptotically consistent, i.e.

-when the dynamics converge to an interior equilibrium point (see \cite{opinionDynamicsPart1} for details).
-However, plugging the equilibrium values into \eqref{eq::estimator_eq_point} is not well-defined if $\beta_i(t) $ and $\mu_i(t) $ both converge to either $0$ or $1$, i.e. when consensus is approached.
+when the dynamics converge to an interior equilibrium point \revisetwo{(which is when consensus does not occur)}.

+However, plugging the equilibrium values into \eqref{eq::estimator_eq_point} is not well-defined if $\beta_i(t) $ and $\mu_i(t) $ both converge to either $0$ or $1$ for all $i$, i.e. when consensus is approached.
 This shows that more careful analysis needs to be done in order to estimate the bias parameters and inherent beliefs in all circumstances.

-\ifacc \else In the next sections, we develop estimators for both inherent beliefs and bias parameters which work even when agents in the network approach consensus.
-After that, we also discuss some results on the convergence rates of these parameters under consensus conditions.
-To determine this, we also determine the rate at which the system approaches consensus. \fi
+Simulations indicate that on the networks tested, the estimator in \eqref{eq::estimator_eq_point_inherent} tends to converge to the correct inherent belief, however, the number of time steps needed for the estimator to be correct with high probability can be very large in some situations.

-\section{Definition of Estimators}
+\subsection{Definition of Estimators}

-We assume at time $t$ the estimator has at its disposal the history of agent $i$ and agent $i$'s neighbors' declarations up to and including time $t$ (recall we denote as $\cH_{t}$).
+We assume at time $t$ the estimator has at its disposal the history of agent $i$ and agent $i$'s neighbors' declarations up to and including time $t$ (recall we denote this as $\cH_{t}$).
 Given $\cH_{t-1}$, we can compute exactly the values of